bbc/catflap-camera/docs/EXTENDING.md

 ## Recording video

 The current catflap only records an image, which doesn't always tell the full story if the cat nudged the flap open before entering, for instance.
-The picamera library can record video into a circular buffer - write a modification to dump 20 seconds of video, starting 5 seconds before the catflap was triggered.
+The picamera library can [record video into a circular buffer](http://picamera.readthedocs.org/en/release-1.8/recipes1.html#recording-to-a-circular-stream) - try to write a modification to dump about 20 seconds of video, starting 5 seconds *before* the catflap was triggered.

 ## Streaming